SilasVM/SilasVM/README.md

-### Hey Everyone 👋
+### Hey Everyone 👋🏾

 - I'm Silas, but you may also know me as Victor
 - I'm currently working of OSRE Catalyst with UC Santa Cruz
-- Developing Software one of my main goals with CS
+- 💻Developing Software one of my main goals with CS
-- Photography is a huge passion of mines
+- 📸Photography is a huge passion of mines
-- I love developing film
+- 🎞️I love developing film
-- My Instagram is SilasV_V http://Instagram.com/SilasV_V
+- 🤳🏾My Instagram is SilasV_V http://Instagram.com/SilasV_V
 <!--
 **SilasVM/SilasVM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.